 After the reception we went to Scotland for our honeymoon.
 We stopped at The Bridge Hotel at Walshford for something to eat as we’d missed out at the reception with talking so much!
 After we drove to the Percy Arms at Otterburn where we stayed.

 We chose Scotland in November as shortage of funds precluded a more exotic holiday.
 It was not a wise choice; the weather was bad and it rained every day.
-Apparently my mother was unhappy about our going too far in view of recently loosing her husband George.
-However, we went as far north as Inverness where there was little to do in the evenings except a cinema showing black and white films.
+Apparently, my mother was unhappy about our going too far in view of recently loosing her husband George.
+However, we went as far north as Inverness where there was little to do in the evenings except a cinema showing black and white films!

 This was a busy time for both of us; I spent a great deal of time reading medical books, learning new techniques, preparing lectures, teaching medical students, nurses and midwives.
 My boss, Professor Craig was a hard taskmaster but I came to realise the strict discipline in note-taking, evaluating investigations and general clinical thoroughness was very good training (despite the absence of the modern obsession – evidence based medicine!).
-However, it must be admitted he was not an easy person to work for also I was now familiar with his foibles – for example he would not tolerate the use of the word “kids” when referring to children nor would he allow informal dress on his junior colleagues on ward rounds – sandals and open necks were definitely forbidden.
+However, it must be admitted he was not an easy person to work for but I was now familiar with his foibles – for example, he would not tolerate the use of the word “kids” when referring to children nor would he allow informal dress on his junior colleagues on ward rounds – sandals and open necks were definitely forbidden.

 [The full obituaries outlining the careers of Prof. Craig and Dr. Allibone are in the Pre-registration House Officer” section]